jamesmcm/jamesmcm.github.io/content/blog/2024-11-02-beginner-rust-esp32-lcdsnake/index.md

 ## Conclusion

 That covers all of the embassy / esp32 related parts of this project (I won't cover programming Snake itself!).
+The source code is available  in the [snake_rust_esp32 repo](https://github.com/jamesmcm/snake_rust_esp32) on Github.
+The project is also [available on Wokwi](https://wokwi.com/projects/413450202628576257) with the breadboard diagram but won't build there at the moment.

 The hardest parts were:
 * Not realising the I2C pins needed pull-up resistors to communicate